The Art of Shedding: Nature’s Cyclic transformation

 Somatic therapies can offer gentle, body‑led regulation of symptoms like anxiety, while HRT—when discussed with a trained clinician—can be an effective, evidence‑based option to support hormonal balance, alongside movement and therapeutic practices.

-Creative Allies:
+Creative Allies

 A return to creativity is a natural remedy people use in times of great transition, and perimenopause is no exception.
 Engaging in creative expression - from crocheting or doodling while watching tv, or attending a weekly clay class, is a way for our minds and hands to process in non-linear ways, and bring back a sense of agency and pleasure within the challenges of big transformations.